4th-earth/site-fourth-earth/site-raw/content.md

 Players personify one or more [Characters](#characters) who interact with the [Setting](#setting) and other Characters.

-**Equipment:** We RECOMMEND Players use standard polyhedral dice, however, any means by which choosing multiple random numbers between 1 and 12 will do; the dice would be:
+**Equipment:** We RECOMMEND Players use standard polyhedral dice, however, any means by which choosing one or more random numbers between 1 and 12 will do; the dice would be:

 - 4-sided,
 - 6-sided,